 Hi, Chad.
 I am wondering what your opinion is regarding glandular supplements?
 I guess you could say that I’m an old school lifter.
 When I began bodybuilding there was only a fraction of a percent of the supplements on the market compared to what’s out nowadays.
 One supplement I used that seemed to work really good was called Hot Stuff.
 It contained a bunch of different glandular in it.
 It tasted like crap, but it I always felt stronger and more energized when I was on it.
 You can’t find that product anyplace, but I have seen some companies that have multi-glandular supplements out.
 I always wonder if you thought any of them might be worth a try?
 You seem to know a lot about supplements, so I was hoping you could give me some advice on this.
 Thanks in advance.

 Hi, James.
 I think you and I come from the same bodybuilding era.
-When I began bodybuilding, I remember mostly Weider products, a few miscellaneous brands of atrocious tasting milk and/or egg protein powders, then, of course, Hot Stuff.
+When I began bodybuilding, I remember mostly Weider products, and a few miscellaneous brands of atrocious tasting milk and/or egg protein powders.
+Then, of course, there was Hot Stuff.

 A quality multi-glandular will contain approximately 80% protein with all of the essential amino acids.
 It would also contain vitamins A, B, C, D, E, and K-2, along with essential minerals such as iron, calcium, chromium, selenium, copper, zinc, manganese, boron, phosphorus, and potassium.
 Additionally, real glandular contain cytochrome enzymes that work to break down toxic chemicals in the body.